Akhil1968/ecs-demo-php-simple-app/README.md

     -a load balancer and
     -an ECS service.

 Step 4: Check that your ECS cluster is running your container instances, service and task(s).
-    Also check that you are able to access your tasks using the load balancer DNS URL.
+For this paste the DNS URL of load balancer in your browser's address bar.

 Step 5: Use the same EC2 standalone instance (created in Step 1) to setup Jenkins for CICD pipeline.
     Make sure the security group allows access to http ports 80 and 8080.